‘Tis the Season for Family, Food, and…Heartburn?

 But, if you indulge and are suffering the effects of heartburn, you can still get relief.
 Dr. Buckley recommends a first go-to for most people are over-the-counter medications like Tums and Rolaids.
 He says those medications often neutralize the acids in your stomach.
 However, if you have a persistent problem with heartburn, it could be something more complicated and even dangerous.”
 If you’re having reflux or heartburn, that you’ve been treating yourself for over 5 years, I think it’s time to see a gastroenterologist or specialist.”

-For more information about the Heartburn and Esophageal Disorders Center click here and for more information or to make an appointment call 512-495-GERD (4373).
+For more information about the Heartburn and Esophageal Disorders clinical practice, click here.